Cosmeston Medieval Village: Later medieval period

 Around 1316 the manor passed into the hands of the de Caversham family, also of Norman descent.

 The buildings that have been excavated so far seem to be from the 14th century.
 It would appear that the de Caversham family brought a more designed approach to the development of the community and a better regulated and more compact settlement began to develop during their stewardship of the village.

-There is little sign that the village continued to develop much past the later middle ages.
+There is little sign that the village continued to develop much past the Late Middle Ages.
 Unusually, no Norman church was ever established in the immediate area, so by 1824 all that remained of Cosmeston village were four isolated crofts and the Little Cosmeston Farmhouse as shown on the Marquis of Bute's detailed maps of the time.
 It is possible that the majority of the villagers were wiped out during the Black Death plague of the 1340s or the later outbreaks, leaving Cosmeston a Deserted medieval village.

 In addition to the plague, the villagers would have had to combat other difficulties.
 The land is low-lying and at the mercy of the many water sources that now feed the Cosmeston Lake.
 There is substantial evidence of drainage dykes, but even they would have struggled to keep the arable land free from waterlogging and constant flooding.
 Additionally the period was one of permanent political upheaval with intermittent resistance and armed conflict between several local Welsh leaders.
 In January 1316, for instance, Llywelyn Bren attacked Caerphilly Castle, and for the next two months there was conflict and devastation throughout the Glamorgan region.